Scotnay/Public-Helix-Plugins/README.md

 If there are any issues or you require help with setting up a plugin please feel free to contact me at Scotnay#4780 on discord.

+# Combine Improvements V2

+this is less of an updated version of Combine Improvements but instead a full on rewrite of the entire plugin.
+I wrote this plugin a while back and decided since I don't do Garry's mod stuff all that much anymore that I might as well release it so people have something better to use than my other buggy mess.
+Most of the features are the same but the citizen terminal was removed and a lot of the visuals were revamped.
+If you are already using Combine Improvements there is little to no backwards compatability from what I remember so if you are going to use this plugin then expect to have to redo how your server works in terms of running Combine.

+# Sanity
+Sanity is a simple system I wrote because I wanted to add some more random elements to the roleplay experience.
+It didn't turn out exactly as I wanted it to but I thought I'd release this semi-wip version for people to be able to use and modify if they so desire.

 # Combine Improvements